List of Madagascar (franchise) characters: The Penguins

-The Penguins are a group of NYC adélie penguin spies.
+The Penguins are a group of NYC adélie penguin (and maybe hybridized with royal penguins since adélie penguins lack white faces and orange beaks) spies.
 Skipper is a major character in the first film, but Kowalski, Rico, and Private are supporting characters and don't talk much until The Madagascar Penguins in a Christmas Caper.
-All four penguins have major roles in the first sequel and supporting roles in the second sequel.
+All four penguins have major roles in the first sequel and supporting roles in the second sequel, then later get their own TV Series and film.